-A short break in the City of Essaouira on the coast of Morocco is bound to be relaxed and chilled.
+A trip to the City of Essaouira on the coast of Morocco is bound to be relaxed and chilled.
 This is going to happen because of a few things, firstly there aren’t a huge about of things to do in Essaouira, there are things to do and see but there are no real iconic tourist spots that need ticking off and queuing for.

 This is my recommended 2 Day Essaouira Itinerary including tips on the best places to visit in Essaouira, the best things to do in Essaouira and where to eat in Essaouira!

-Day 1 in Essaouira
+1 Day in Essaouira

 I’d recommend staying in a Riad or Hotel within the Medina of Essaouira, this means you will be in a great location and the walled city of the Medina is the area you will spend the majority of your time.
 I used Booking.com to book my Riad and there are plenty available on there so have a look for one here if you haven’t already.
 I’d also recommend having breakfast included so you don’t need to go out and search for breakfast.